Wanderer Above the Sea of Fog: Reception

-While Friedrich was respected in German and Russian circles, Wanderer above the Sea of Fog and Friedrich's work in general were not immediately regarded as masterpieces.
+While Friedrich was respected in German and Russian circles, Wanderer Above the Sea of Fog and Friedrich's work in general were not immediately regarded as masterpieces.
 His fame waned as he grew older; he wrote that the art judges of his day did not appreciate winter landscapes and mist enough.
 Friedrich's reputation improved in the mid-20th century.
 Art historians including Kenneth Clark and Marcel Brion praised Friedrich's work and placed him highly in the tradition of painters of nature such as Thomas Cole.
-Wanderer became particularly popular: used as an inspiration for a variety of works since, and not merely known among art scholars.
+Wanderer became popular: used as an inspiration for a variety of works since, and not merely known among art scholars.
 Wanderer has appeared on the cover of numerous books, T-shirts, CDs, coffee mugs, and so on, becoming a staple of "popular art" as well as high culture.
 The painting grew even more ubiquitous with the rise of social media.
 Werner Hofmann hypothesizes that the subject looking upon a canvas of open possibility, ready to make a choice and find what awaits him, appeals to modern viewers.

+Rather famously, Wanderer serves as the cover illustration of a publication, the Dover Thrift Editions, of Mary Shelley's Frankenstein.
+To use it as the cover is to possibly represent the trip the titular character takes to the Alps at the beginning of Volume Two.
+Particularly, to his ascent of Montanvert where he soon comes face-to-face with his Creature.
+The painting also appears as the cover of other fiction and non-fiction books, and is parodied in franchises like Minecraft and Doctor Who.